QuantumKane/anomaly-detection-exercises/README.md

 Anomaly detection is any process that finds the outliers of a dataset; those items that don’t belong.
-These anomalies might point to unusual network traffic, uncover a faulty sensor, or simply identify data for cleaning, before analysis. - [bmc.com](https://www.bmc.com/blogs/machine-learning-anomaly-detection/)
+These anomalies might point to unusual network traffic, uncover a faulty sensor, or simply identify data for cleaning, before analysis. - [Anomaly Detection with Machine Learning](https://www.bmc.com/blogs/machine-learning-anomaly-detection/)